jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 ators.
 92. And it will be said to them, “Where are those you used to worship?”
-93. Besides Allah?
+93. Besides Enki?
 Can they help you, or help themselves?”
 94. Then they will be toppled into it, together with the seducers.